blazegit/blazegit.github.io/_posts/2022-05-27-LazyAdmin.md

 SweetRice < 0.6.4 - 'FCKeditor' Arbitrary File Upload           | php/webapps/14184.txt
 ```

-but we don't know whats version is it, so we'd be just trying and see if we're lucky.
+but we don't know what version is it, so we'd be just trying and see if we're lucky.
 Im going to try enum the webpage if I found something.

-going throung the source code, it looks like I found a version, in /content/js/SweetRice.js there is this comment at the start of the code:
+going through the source code, it looks like I found a version, in /content/js/SweetRice.js there is this comment at the start of the code:
 ```
 /**
  * SweetRice javascript function.